 If you are located in the European Economic Area (EEA)/UK or use our platform to process data about your contacts in the EEA or UK, our Data Processing Addendum has been drafted to meet the requirements of the GDPR in order to enable you to transfer EEA/UK personal data to Mailchimp in the United States, and to permit Mailchimp to lawfully process that data on your behalf.

-Mailchimp has self-certified its compliance to both the EU-Swiss Privacy Shield Framework and the Swiss-US Privacy Shield Framework.
+Mailchimp has certified its compliance to both the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield Framework since 2016.

-In addition, Mailchimp contractually commits to transfer and process all of its users’ EU and UK data in compliance with the Standard Contractual Clauses, which remain a valid data export mechanism and which automatically apply in accordance with Mailchimp's Data Processing Addendum.
+In addition, Mailchimp contractually commits to transfer and process all of its users’ Swiss, EU, and UK data in compliance with the Standard Contractual Clauses, which remain a valid data export mechanism and which automatically apply in accordance with Mailchimp's Data Processing Addendum.

 More information about data transfers